Borger.dk - the public-sector citizen portal

 During work to support the targets in the digitisation strategy, borger.dk is collaborating with authorities to present more customised content on borger.dk for different groups of citizens in different life situations.

-For example, up to now all citizens have been presented with the same content on My Page when they log in using their NemID (for example CPR number, address and tax information).
+For example, up to now all citizens have been presented with the same content on My Overview when they log in using their NemID (for example CPR number, address and tax information).
 With agreements on greater authority access to citizens’ data, the authorities can now customise the display of data for selected segments of citizens, and borger.dk can offer more personalised and targeted content.

 For example, people about to retire will be presented with content especially relevant for them when they log-in to borger.dk.
 They will be met with a message explaining that they should remember to apply for a state pension before they reach 65 years of age.
 This type of content has been drawn up in close collaboration with the authority responsible for the data.